Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to research, with just a simple blood test, it can help detect the risk of leukemia, potentially replacing the invasive procedure of taking bone marrow samples in current diagnosis.

-The team found that about a third of people over 40 have genetic mutations in their blood-forming stem cells - a factor that not only increases the risk of leukemia but is also linked to cardiovascular disease, diabetes and other age-related conditions.
+The team found that about a third of people over 40 have genetic changes in their blood stem cells - factors that not only increase the risk of leukemia but are also linked to cardiovascular disease, diabetes and other age-related conditions.

 The study focused on myelodysplastic syndrome (MDS), an age-related disease in which blood stem cells fail to develop into normal blood cells.
 Early and accurate diagnosis of MDS is important, as the syndrome can lead to severe anemia and progress to acute myeloid leukemia, one of the most common blood cancers in adults.

-Currently, diagnosis of MDS relies primarily on bone marrow biopsy - an invasive procedure that requires anesthesia and causes discomfort to the patient.
+Currently, the diagnosis of MDS relies mainly on bone marrow biopsy - an invasive procedure that requires anesthesia and causes discomfort for the patient.

-In addition, the research team found that these migrating stem cells may act as a “biological clock” that reflects age.
-In particular, the number of these stem cells changes earlier in men than in women.
+In addition, the research team discovered that the above-mentioned migrating stem cells can act as a “biological clock” reflecting age.
+Notably, in men, the number of these stem cells changes earlier than in women.
 This is thought to explain why men have a higher rate of malignant blood diseases.

 Professor Shlush was also surprised to find that the number of stem cells varied significantly among healthy people.
 “Even in people without disease, the number of stem cells can be higher or lower than in other people,” he said.
-“Without understanding the variation in healthy people, we cannot define what is abnormal.”
+“If we don’t understand the variation in healthy people, we can’t define what is abnormal.”

 Currently, these findings are being tested on a large scale in clinical trials at medical centers in Japan, Taiwan (China), Canada and the US./.